-- propose an Action Plan for raising substantially the level of European training and exchange schemes systematically in the Union, The Plan should propose how to ensure that one third of police and half of the judges, prosecutors and judicial staff as well as half of other professionals involved in this area could be involved in European Training Schemes. - examine what could be defined as a European Training Scheme, and to suggest in the Action Plan how to develop this idea with a view to giving it a European dimension, - set up specific "Erasmus"-style exchange programmes, which could involve non-member states and in particular candidate countries and countries with which the Union has concluded Partnership and Cooperation Agreements, - ensure that participation in joint courses, exercises and exchange programmes is decided on the basis of tasks and is not dependent on sector-specific criteria.
+- propose an Action Plan for raising substantially the level of European training and exchange schemes systematically in the Union.
+The Plan should propose how to ensure that one third of all police involved in European police cooperation and half of the judges, prosecutors and judicial staff involved in European judicial cooperation as well as half of other professionals involved in European cooperation could be offered European Training Schemes, - examine what could be defined as a European Training Scheme, and to suggest in the Action Plan how to develop this idea with a view to giving it a European dimension; - set up specific "Erasmus"-style exchange programmes, which could involve non-member states and in particular candidate countries and countries with which the Union has concluded Partnership and Cooperation Agreements; - ensure that participation in joint courses, exercises and exchange programmes is decided on the basis of tasks and is not dependent on sector-specific criteria.